Preserving Topology while Breaking Chirality: From Chiral Orthogonal to Anti-symmetric Hermitian Ensemble: Symmetry Transition Ensemble and Main Results

 Again the variable $x$ is regarded as an extra eigenvalue, $x=\lambda_{2m+1}$, enlarging the Vandermonde determinant to one of $2m+1$ variables, $\Delta_{2m+1}\left(\{\lambda^2\},x^2\right)=\Delta_{j+1}(\{\lambda^2\})$.
 We still have to deal with the sums.
 Here, the following identity \cite[Eq.
 (4.12)]{AKP} is particularly helpful,

 For that reason, we can proceed as in the previous case,

 In the first line we have again replaced the Pfaffian by its diagonal and in the second step we repeated the application of de Bruijn's identity, this time to the modified Vandermonde determinant~\eqref{eq:Deltaid}.
-As before, a simple integration together with the Pfaffian's multi- linearity and antisymmetry yields
+As before, a simple integration together with the Pfaffian's multi-linearity and antisymmetry yields

 due to equal rows and columns.
 This finishes the proof for all vanishing skew-symmetric products when $j=2m$.
 Let us underline that the non-degeneracy of our skew-symmetric product is assumed and hence that all normalisations $h_{2j}^{(\nu)}=\langle p_{2j}^{(\nu)},q_{2j}^{(\nu)}\rangle_e \neq0$.
 The determination of the normalisation constants is done in Subsection \ref{sec:norms}.